mach-composer/mach-composer-cli/docs/src/prerequisites/azure.md

 ```bash
 $ terraform init -reconfigure
 ```
-Terraform will detect that you're trying to move your state into S3 and ask; "*Do you want to copy existing state to the new backend?*".<br>
+Terraform will detect that you're trying to move your state into Azure and ask; "*Do you want to copy existing state to the new backend?*".<br>
 Enter **"yes"**.<br>
 Now the state is stored in the Storage Account and the DynamoDB table will be used to lock the state to prevent concurrent modifications.
 6. Check if `terraform.tfstate` is empty and remove it.<br>